SamMcKeown/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of selected data science projects on topics I find interesting to demonstrate skill sets & knowledge
+A collection of selected data science projects on topics I find interesting, & which demonstrate skill sets & knowledge

 ## Contents
 - **LondonDogTheft**: